 You Can’t Sell to the Unsellable

 In a perfect world, everyone who wants your product or service would beat a path to your door, because they know your product or service is better than anyone else’s.
 Unfortunately, we don’t live in that world, so we all need to use marketing to let people know about our products/services and how they can help the potential customer.
-Some people are harder to convince than others, and then there are the ones that are UNSELLABLE.
+Understanding your audience helps you see that some people are harder to convince than others, and that there are the ones that are UNSELLABLE.
 These people aren’t interested in your product/service, or they have reasons for buying from someone else.
 Whatever the case may be, your best bet is to identify these people early, after putting in a minimal effort, then moving onto more receptive customers.

 Be Practical